 This phrase can be traced back to Spike Lee’s 1995 movie, Clockers.
 In it, a lead character describes Chuck D as “the bomb.”
 However, the phrase’s usage actually goes way back to the jazz era, when it was used to describe explosive musical performances.

 It was only defined for the first time in the 1994 book, Black Talk: Words and Phrases from the Hood to the Amen Corner.
 Author Geneva Smitherman defines the phrase as: “THE BOMB 1) The height of something; the ultimate quality of anything.
 2) An outstanding grade of marijuana.”
 Good to know, thanks Geneva!

 Meaning: What’s going on?

-This 90s phrase was first used by Snoop Dogg in the Gorillaz song “Welcome to the World of the Plastic Beach.”
-The meaning is abstract and difficult to understand even in context:
+This ’90s phrase may have first been used by Snoop Dogg in the Gorillaz song “Welcome to the World of the Plastic Beach” (or at least, he takes credit for it).
+The meaning is abstract and difficult to understand even in context.

 - ‘Cause I’m rollin’

 - Click clacking

 However, throughout the 1990s, the phrase was used by hip-hop artists and the children who idolized them in the United States as an upbeat substitute to “How are you?”
 Already, it’s an elongation of the phrase “What’s crackin’?”
 The phrase is a significantly more upbeat way of asking somebody how they are, and if we need anything now, it’s more upbeat-ness.
 This phrase should be brought back into our lives, stat.